Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 - Practice defining routes that read model records
 - Access a database record from the back-end layer

-We will build our Hello Books API to fulfill these features:
+We will update our Hello Books API to fulfill these features:

 1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.

-We will refactor the endpoint we designed in our previous lesson [01) Building and API - Read All Books Endpoint](../api-1-setup-read/read-all-books.md) to make use of the data in our postgres database.
+We will refactor the endpoint we designed in our previous lesson [01) Building an API - Read All Books Endpoint](../api-1-setup-read/read-all-books.md) to make use of the data in our postgres database.

 ## Branches